stangles/gobrain/README.md

 # gobrain
-A brainfuck interpreter written in Go
+A brainf*ck interpreter written in Go